sfomuseum/geocoder/javascript/README.md

 * `sfomuseum.geocoder.geotag` – open a modal dialog that only lets you pick a place (no label).
 * `L.control.geocoder` – a Leaflet control that opens the geotag dialog when clicked.

+Bundled an minified version of these packages, and their corresponding CSS files, are available in the [dist](../dist) folder.
 ## Using the `sfomuseum.geocoder` package

 ```